kartonfarkas/api_docs/source/suite/index.rst

 to automate working with :doc:`contacts/index`, :doc:`emails/index`, or :doc:`exports/index` related to contacts and launches.

-If you have already connected successfully to the API you might want to move straight to the `Use Cases <http://documentation.emarsys.com/?page_id=357>`_, where we show you a number of typical API-related scenarios.
+If you have already connected successfully to the API, you might want to move straight to the `Use Cases <http://documentation.emarsys.com/?page_id=357>`_, where we show you a number of typical API-related scenarios.

-For each Suite API request you need:
+For each Suite API request, you need:

  * the API URL based on the Suite environment you use (e.g. `https://suite5.emarsys.net/api/v2/`)
  * your *username* and *secret* for the API (please request them from your contact person)